B2B SaaS Keyword Research is Broken & How to Fix it

 - Keyword research for each of those 390 pages

-- Recording the keyword research in your project management stack
+- Record the keyword research in your project management stack

 How long would it take?